-Action 3.5: Title 1 - Helping Homeless

-Using Title 1 reservations for direct and indirect services for Homeless Youth, we provided students with hygiene items, warm clothing for winter, and supplies for school.
+Action 3.5: Title 1 - Helping homeless Implementation Status: 5- Full Implementation and Sustainability Using Title 1 reservations for direct and indirect services for homeless youth, we provided students with hygiene items, warm clothing for winter, and supplies for school.
 The action was implemented as planned with no substantive differences.

-Overall Successes: Our school was able to successfully reduce our non-completer from a baseline 8.7% to 5.97% in year and increase our success rate from 89.81% in year 1 to 94.91% in year 3.
-This is a result of the Student Retention Support staff and counseling staff continuously working to address barriers to learning.
+Overall Successes: Our school was able to successfully reduce our non-completer rate from a baseline of 8.7% to 5.97% in year 3 and increase our success rate from 89.81% in year 1 to 94.91% in year 3.
+This is a result of the student retention support staff and counseling staff continuously working to address barriers to learning.
 In the past 3 years, there has been an increased need for social-emotional support.
 There were big changes in our program, and in education as a whole, and we were able to successfully support students and keep them engaged by recognizing and mitigating their needs outside of school.

 Overall Challenges: Our school periodically faced challenges with food vendors throughout the last 3 years.
 We contract with vendors to have fresh, nutritious food available, daily, for students.
 During the period of remote learning as directed by state and county guidance, food vendors were halted.
-Then with a slow return to on-site learning, our food needs were low, at first.
+Then, with a slow return to on-site learning, our food needs were low, at first.
 We discontinued fresh food delivery and supplemented it with snacks and non-perishable items for students.
-Then with inflationary periods following the pandemic, finding the right vendor, at a manageable cost has been a journey.
+Then, with inflationary periods following the pandemic, finding the right vendor, at a manageable cost, has been a challenge.
 We continue to offer fresh and non-perishable foods for students and are now in the early stages of establishing a new contract with a vendor.